witsgroup-1/campus-infrastructure-management/README.md

 - Always pull new updates before you push your new updates.
 - Give your commits meaningful names including: What you did and who you are - Github actions will reflect the date and time so you do not need to worry about that.

+## Repository Etiquette
+- Make sure your folder/file names are meaningul but also not too complex.